 The bottom line

+There are risks to taking out a business loan, including not being able to make your monthly payments and defaulting on the loan.
 Business debt consolidation may improve your cash flow, provide more manageable payments, boost your credit or help you repay your debt faster.
 But it’s not a cure-all for existing financial problems, might not land you a better interest rate and could increase the amount of interest you pay.

 Frequently asked questions